STEM: For a Successful Future

 Jeff Bezos showed an early interest in STEM learning as a young student, following an innate curiosity in understanding how things worked.
-He was lovingly called ‘The Little Inventor’ in and around his house because of the reputation he had earned of breaking and making things.
+He was lovingly called ‘The Little Inventor’ in and around his house because of the reputation he had earned for breaking and making things.

 As a toddler, he was able to take his crib apart using just a screwdriver, and then he built his electrical alarm system to keep his siblings out of his room.
 Soon after, he set up a ‘workshop’ in his parent’s garage, where he spent a significant part of his day building various toys and taking apart household items to learn how they worked.

-In high school, Bezos further developed his love for technology and business when he started his first endeavor, the ‘Dream Institute’, an education science camp for 4th-6th graders.
+In high school, Bezos further developed his love for technology and business when he started his first endeavour, the ‘Dream Institute’, an education science camp for 4th-6th graders.
 The camp was a great learning experience for young students and became an instant hit in his school.

 Bezos went ahead to follow his love for computers, by pursuing a degree in Electrical Engineering and Computer Science from Princeton University.
 After graduation, Bezos tried his hand at a career in finance, but eventually, quit to make a career out of his love for technology.
 He started an online bookstore, that has now grown to become the eCommerce giant, ‘Amazon.’